 It is perhaps only fitting that, along with the Liturgy of Marriage, the text of the Burial Service has become part of the consciousness of the English-speaking world.
 Archbishop Cranmer's superb selection of biblical quotation is itself much-quoted.
 But most interesting of all is the instruction in the Book of Common Prayer that some of these 'sentences' may be sung, and a number of composers have composed music for them.

 Of all the sentences, Thou knowest, Lord, is the most likely to be apocryphal.
 The music does not seem consistent with the other sentences; and the phrase 'suffer us not' has a tellingly baroque chromaticism.
 It is absent from many of the sources.
-What is more, the Tenor part book has a different, incompatible setting of this text, which may be all that remains of the original.

 “In that service, there is one verse composed by my predecessor, the famous Mr. Henry Purcell, to which, in justice to his memory, his name is applied.
 The reason why I did not compose that verse anew (so as to render the whole service entirely of my own composition) is obvious to every Artist; in the rest of that service composed by me, I have endeavoured as near as I could, to imitate that great master and celebrated composer, whose name will for ever stand high in the rank of those who have laboured to improve the English style.”